Hide sensitive data

 Supported HTTP features

-HTTP features such as the following are supported:
+The following HTTP features are supported:

-- Chunked transfer encoding
+• Chunked transfer encoding.

-- Multipart body entities (
+• Multipart body entities (Content-Type:multipart/).

 Example: Redact an HTTP Basic authorization header

-This section shows an end-to-end example of redacting an HTTP Basic authorization header.
-Given the following HTTP request message:
+This section shows an end-to-end example of redacting an HTTP basic authorization header.
+Given the following HTTP request message,

 GET /securefiles/ HTTP/1.1